Examples for calculating import duties

 - The customs duty is 12 % of the value of the goods and the postage: (€200 + €35) x 0.12 = 28.20 euros

 - The amount of VAT is 24 % of the taxable amount for import VAT: (€235 + €28.20 + €2.90) x 0.24 = 63.86 euros

 The total import duties collected on the blouse is 92.06 euros.

 Example for calculating import VAT:

-You have ordered a blouse from the Island of Jersey that costs 200 euros.
-The postage is 35 euros.
+You have ordered a blouse from the Canary Islands that costs 200 euros.
+The postage is 35 euros and Posti's handling fee is 2.90 euros.
 The amount of VAT imposed on the consignment is 24 % of the sum of the purchase price and transport costs, as the goods will be delivered from outside the fiscal territory of the EU.